hakobtp/home/spring/data-jpa/spring-data-jPA-projections.md

 Open projection enable us to define interface methods with unmatched names and with return values computed at runtime.

-Let's create a new view for student
+Let's create a new view for Student

 ```java
 public interface StudentInfoView {